k4rina-k/mqminiproject/index.md

 Complex numbers are numbers with a *real component* and an *imaginary component*, in the form \\(a+bi\\), where a and b are **real numbers** and i is the **imaginary unit**.

-An extended explanation of complex numbers can be found [here](https://en.wikipedia.org/wiki/Complex_number).
-An extended explanation of complex numbers can be found [here](https://upload.wikimedia.org/wikipedia/commons/5/5d/Imaginarynumber2.PNG).

 It can be helpful to visualize complex numbers on the complex plane:
 ![complex plane](https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Euler%27s_formula.svg/250px-Euler%27s_formula.svg.png)